MicroEJ/docs/SDK6UserGuide/runOnSimulator.rst

 ------------------

 .. warning::
-   IntelliJ IDEA cannot be used as the debugger client for the moment, use Eclipse instead.
+   Android Studio and IntelliJ IDEA cannot be used as the debugger client for the moment, use Eclipse instead.

 The SDK allows to run an Application with the Simulator in debug mode by setting the System property ``debug.mode`` to ``true`` when executing the runOnSimulator task::